Stiivi/brewery/doc/node_reference.rst

    * - fields
      - List of fields to be cleansed.
 If none given then all fields of known storage type are cleansed
    * - types
-     - List of field types to be consolidated (if no fields given)
+     - List of field types to be coalesced (if no fields given)
    * - empty_values
      - dictionary of type -> value pairs to be set when field is considered empty (null) - not yet used